 \section{Abstract}

-Deep learning models have grown increasingly popular in time series applications.
-However, the large quantity of newly proposed architectures, together with often contradictory empirical results, makes it difficult to assess which components contribute significantly to final performance.
-We aim to make sense of the current design space of deep learning architectures for time series forecasting by discussing the design dimensions and trade-offs that can explain, often unexpected, observed results.
-This paper discusses the necessity of grounding model design on principles for forecasting groups of time series and how such principles can be applied to current models.
-In particular, we assess how concepts such as locality and globality apply to recent forecasting architectures.
-We show that accounting for these aspects can be more relevant for achieving accurate results than adopting specific sequence modeling layers and that simple, well-designed forecasting architectures can often match the state of the art.
-We discuss how overlooked implementation details in existing architectures (1) fundamentally change the class of the resulting forecasting method and (2) drastically affect the observed empirical results.
-Our results call for rethinking current faulty benchmarking practices and the need to focus on the foundational aspects of the forecasting problem when designing architectures.
-As a step in this direction, we propose an \textit{auxiliary forecasting model card}, whose fields serve to characterize existing and new forecasting architectures based on key design choices.
+Deep learning models have grown popular in time series applications.
+However, the large quantity of newly proposed architectures and the often contradictory empirical results make it difficult to assess which design choice and model component drives performance.
+In this position paper, we argue that current benchmarking practices fail to identify the factors responsible for performance differences, thus slowing down progress in the field.
+In particular, differences in crucial design dimensions are overlooked when comparing architectures, ultimately leading to inconsistent outcomes.
+To support our position, we show that such differences--often treated as mere implementation details--can have a greater impact than adopting specific sequence modeling layers.
+We discuss how overlooked aspects~(such as globality and locality) can (1)~fundamentally change the class of the forecasting method and (2)~drastically affect empirical results.
+Our findings suggest rethinking our benchmarking practices and focusing on the foundational aspects of the forecasting problem when designing and comparing architectures.
+As a concrete step, we propose an \textit{auxiliary forecasting model card}, i.e., a template with a set of fields to characterize existing and new forecasting architectures based on key design choices.